 Don’t take these warning signs casually.
 Consult a doctor to prevent the worsening of your condition.

-Obesity and an inactive lifestyle serve as the most significant triggers which cause Type 2 Diabetes Mellitus.
+- Obesity and an inactive lifestyle serve as the most significant cause of Type 2 Diabetes Mellitus.

 What are the risk factors for type 2 diabetes?